gromson/back-test/README.md

 Access to the private API is protected with a basic authentication.
 Credentials `admin:back-challenge`.

 The project uses https://travis-ci.org as a CI/CD tool.

+NOTE: The first call to heroku app can be slow because free nodes fall asleep after 30 minutes idle.

 ## Run locally